PrincetonCS-UCA/upload-codePost-submissions-guide/README.md

 If you are having problems with your SSH key not working, please [contact csstaff](https://csguide.cs.princeton.edu/gethelp/csstaff) with the course account you are trying to use and on what system you are trying to access the course account either CS or OIT.

-## Uploading a Coding Submission to codePost
+## Uploading a Submission to codePost (NON-GROUP SUBMISSION)

-If a particular coding submission needs to be re-uploaded to codePost (including re-running tests), follow these steps.
+If a particular submission needs to be re-uploaded to codePost (including re-running tests), follow these steps.

 1. Open your terminal and login to the course account.
 Replace `yourNetID` with your netID, and `courseName` with either `cos126` or `cos226`.